Wall Street Pummels AquaBounty Technologies Inc. (AQB) After Recent Earnings Report

-AquaBounty Technologies Inc. (NASDAQ:AQB) went down by -8.33% from its latest closing price compared to the recent 1-year high of $13.32.
-The company’s stock price has collected -12.23% of loss in the last five trading sessions.
-Press Release reported on 11/04/21 that AquaBounty Technologies, Inc. Announces Results for the Quarter and Nine Months Ended September 30, 2021
+AquaBounty Technologies Inc. (NASDAQ:AQB) went down by -20.83% from its latest closing price compared to the recent 1-year high of $13.32.
+The company’s stock price has collected -34.13% of loss in the last five trading sessions.
+Press Release reported on 11/18/21 that AquaBounty Technologies, Inc. Announces Pricing of the Public Secondary Offering of Common Stock by Selling Stockholders

 Is It Worth Investing in AquaBounty Technologies Inc. (NASDAQ :AQB) Right Now?